 It's early spring, and Cierra is planting a new lawn.
 She's decided that the length of the lawn should be 1 ft less than double the width, and the area should be 15 ft2.
 She also plans to construct a concrete path around the lawn.
 Fancy.
 Find the length of the path.

 In this problem, we need to find the perimeter of the lawn.
 Since the dimensions of the lawn are unknown, let l be the length and w be the width.
 The length (l) is 1 ft less than double the width (2w), or l = 2w – 1.

 The area of the lawn is given as 15 ft2, so lw = 15.
 Let's plug our new equation l = 2w – 1 into that area formula.

 (2w – 1)w = 15

-We can solve the quadratic equation by factoring
+Hey, lookie there: it's a polynomial equation.
+A quadratic, to be specific.
+We can solve the quadratic equation by factoring:

 Serena and her BFF (or for this week, anyway) Blair want to go to a movie playing at a theater 45 miles away.
+They're planning to drive separately and meet up at the theater.
 Whatever, saving on gas is for plebes.
-Serena starts out first, driving at 40 miles/hour, while Blair starts driving 10 minutes later at 50 m/hr.
+Serena starts out first, driving at 40 mph, while Blair starts driving 10 minutes later at 50 mph.
 When will Blair pass Serena?